“जननी जन्मभूमिश्च स्वर्गादपि गरीयसी”

 The highest of all feminine types is mother, higher than wife.
 Mother represents colorless love that knows no barter, love that never dies.
 Who can have such love? — Only mother, not son, nor daughter, nor wife.
 “I am the Power that manifests everywhere”, says the Mother she who is bringing out this universe.
 These are the sayings of swami Vivekananda!

 You must be thinking …… Yes!
 We get it – Mother is great!
 But being a mother or working mother is hard.
 Period.
 I remember those days when I became pregnant and further became working pregnant – mom to be!
 Intense, bubbling, cauldron of hormones and emotions!
-Then, there is your mom and her mom, neighbors, co-workers, friends, social media, almost everyone you see around try to give you advice, information, experiences and that is all they talk with you.
+Then, there is your mom and her mom, neighbors, co-workers, friends, social media, almost everyone you see around try

 As pregnant, working busy, overwhelmed, lucky you if it’s your first time – to be mom you feel on the roller coaster, aren’t you?
 I get it and I totally agree with you!